We create space for spirits to stir and be stirred

-Historic Royal Palaces was established by the government 1989 in order to care for five royal palaces.
-We later became an independent charity and in 2014 took over the management of Hillsborough Castle in Northern Ireland.More about who we are
+Historic Royal Palaces was established by the government in 1989 in order to care for five royal palaces.
+We later became an independent charity and in 2014 took over the management of Hillsborough Castle in Northern Ireland.More about our history

 Historic Royal Palaces is governed by a Board of Trustees.
 Our Trustees promote Historic Royal Palaces’ Cause in the world.
 They act in the organisation's best interests, ensuring high standards in all the work we do, and that we use our money and resources as effectively as possible.